StormSurgeLive/ugrid-visualization/paraview/3D_pv_auto.md

 $ ./generateXDMF.x --datafile maxele.63.nc
 $ ./generateXDMF.x --datafile fort.63.nc
 ```
+These commands assume that you've copied the `generateXDMF.x` executable to same directory where you downloaded the `maxele.63.nc` and `fort.63.nc` files.

 **Make sure that your netCDF files and XDMF files are all in the same directory**; otherwise, ParaView won't be able to read the netCDF files.

 ## Understanding the automation scripts